Ven0maus/FlowVitae/README.md

 # FlowVitae
 FlowVitae is a memory and performance efficient 2D grid library designed for small to large scale procedural worlds.
-Can be integrated with most render engines.
+Can be easily integrated with most render engines.

 Tested with:
 - SadConsole V9